jbrdge/SQL/README.md

 Problems: phpmyadmin has an 8M limit on uploads that needed to be modified using bash since I do not have a MAMP-pro account.

-To access the file that needed to be modified, I went to the file:
+To access the file that needed to be modified, I went to the file: <br>
 ~/Applications/MAMP/bin/php/php7.4.2/conf/php.ini<br>
 and I manually edited the following to: <br>
 upload_max_filesize = 64M<br>